tabaddor/av-swe-guide/README.md

 **Sensors** work together to provide the car with visuals of its surroundings to ultimately help detect pedestrians, other cars, etc and feeds the data into learning algorithms that aid with motion planning and path prediction.
 You'll work with the actual computer vision algorithms that deal with the sensor data and images in the [Perception](https://github.com/tabaddor/av-swe-guide#6-perception) section, but for now, just understand how this piece of hardware ties into the self-driving vehicle as a whole. **_Read [HERE](https://blogs.nvidia.com/blog/2019/04/15/how-does-a-self-driving-car-see/) for more information about how a self-driving car uses sensors to see._**

 ### Software Architecture ###
+_The high level idea_ behind self-driving car software architecture and stacks is separating the main vehicle functionalities into modules (perception, planning, and controls), and allowing them to work together/communciate.
 - [ ] [Software Architecture for Self-Driving Cars](https://www.coursera.org/lecture/intro-self-driving-cars/lesson-1-sensors-and-computing-hardware-LrLty)
 - [ ] [IEEE Accelerating Autonomous Vehicles](https://spectrum.ieee.org/transportation/self-driving/accelerating-autonomous-vehicle-technology)
 - [ ] [Stanford Autonomouos Vehicle Technical Stack Video (**great summary**)](https://www.youtube.com/watch?v=V8LA0_bb9LI)